Simpleboi/JournalXP/docs/IMPLEMENTATION_SUMMARY.md

 ## Overview

-This document summarizes the complete authentication and session management implementation for JournalXP, including all changes made, files created/modified, and usage instructions.
+This document showcases the complete authentication and session management implementation for JournalXP, including all changes made, and files created/modified.

-## What Was Implemented

 ### ✅ Core Features